Jul 22, 2022

 PAT: Yeah.

-DENNIS WOO: But sometimes people just flip a coin.
-Like, they can't figure out which way should they go so they just flip a coin.
-When you pour the hot water in, they were, like, floating around like a small tornado inside.
-They were spinning.
+DENNIS: It's like sometimes people just flip a coin.
+Like they can't figure out which way should they go so they just flip a coin.
+When he pour—pour the hot water in they were, like, rolling around like a small tornado inside, they were spinning.

 PAT: And then ...